Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

 To address the semantic gap and better capture the complex relationships between data-points (e.g., whether two images depict the same semantic category such as a cat or a person), it is generally advantageous to incorporate even limited supervision.
-This supervision can take the form of class labels or pairwise constraints indicating whether two data-points should or should not share the same hashcodes.
-In the visual search domain, \cite{Grauman13} identify a range of supervisory sources, from explicit label annotation, to known correspondences between images, to user feedback on search results.
+The supervision takes the form of class labels, or pairwise constraints indicating whether two data-points should or should not share the same hashcodes.\longonly{ In the visual search domain,~\cite{Grauman13} identify a range of supervisory sources, from explicit label annotation, to known correspondences between images, to user feedback on search results.}

-We define a supervised hashing model as one that leverages the same type of information used to establish ground-truth similarity during evaluation (e.g., class labels, metric distances) directly within the hash function learning process.
-Figure~\ref{fig:ch2_pca_vs_lda_projection} illustrates how supervision can guide hyperplane placement, producing more effective bucketings than purely variance-driven methods.
+\longonly{Semi-Supervised Hashing~\cite{Wang12}, among the most cited methods of the era, regularises a supervised objective with an entropy term over unlabelled data and sits between the two regimes. }We define a supervised hashing model as one that exploits, directly within hash function learning, the same type of information used to establish ground-truth similarity during evaluation (e.g., class labels, metric distances).\longonly{ Figure~\ref{fig:ch2_pca_vs_lda_projection} illustrates how supervision can guide hyperplane placement, producing more effective bucketings than purely variance-driven methods.}

-As in our review of unsupervised methods, we focus here on well-known supervised baselines whose implementations are publicly available, enabling reproducible and fair comparisons to our own methods.
-Specifically, we review ITQ with Canonical Correlation Analysis (ITQ+CCA) \cite{Gong11}, Supervised Hashing with Kernels (KSH) \cite{Liu12}, Binary Reconstructive Embedding (BRE) \cite{Kulis09b}, and Self-Taught Hashing (STH) \cite{Zhang10}.
-These methods differ primarily in how they exploit supervisory information to construct an error signal that guides the positioning of the hashing hyperplanes.
+As in the review of unsupervised methods, we focus on well-known supervised baselines whose implementations are publicly available and which the literature has widely adopted for reproducible and fair comparison.
+Specifically, we review ITQ with Canonical Correlation Analysis (ITQ+CCA)~\cite{Gong11}, Supervised Hashing with Kernels (KSH)~\cite{Liu12}, Binary Reconstructive Embedding (BRE)~\cite{Kulis09b}, and Self-Taught Hashing (STH)~\cite{Zhang10}. \longonly{These methods differ primarily in how they exploit supervisory information to construct an error signal that guides the positioning of the hashing hyperplanes.
 BRE and KSH, for example, minimise discrepancies between label information and hashcode distances.
-STH enforces similarity-preserving projections for points with the same label using a LapEig-inspired objective, while ITQ+CCA maximises correlations between data projections and label embeddings.
-Figure~\ref{fig:ch2_supervised_diag} summarises the relationships between these four models.
+STH enforces similarity-preserving projections for points with the same label using a LapEig-inspired objective, while ITQ+CCA maximises correlations between data projections and label embeddings.}\longonly{ Figure~\ref{fig:ch2_supervised_diag} summarises the relationships between these models, together with the graph-regularised method (GRH) detailed below.}